danielgmyers/flux-swf-client/README.md

 All workflow steps must implement the `WorkflowStep` interface.
 There are no methods that you are required to override; however, you must implement exactly *one* method that has the `@StepApply` annotation.
 This is the method Flux will execute when your workflow reaches this step.

-The return type of your `@StepApply` method may be of any type, or `void`; however, Flux implements special result handling logic if the return type is `software.amazon.aws.clients.swf.flux.step.StepResult`.
+The return type of your `@StepApply` method may be of any type, or `void`; however, Flux implements special result handling logic if the return type is `com.danielgmyers.flux.clients.swf.step.StepResult`.
 This is the mechanism you use if you want to include additional attributes in your workflow metadata (for use by later steps) or if you want to return with a custom result code (e.g. for creating branches in your workflow logic).

 If the `@StepApply` method returns `StepResult.success()` or otherwise returns successfully, Flux will consider the workflow step to be completed.
 If the method throws an exception, Flux will schedule the step to be retried.